trpc/trpc/www/docs/server/adapters/nextjs.md

     return res.end();
   }

-  // pass the (modified) req/res to the handler return nextApiHandler(req, res);
+  // finally pass the request on to the tRPC handler return nextApiHandler(req, res);
 }
 ```